 Although they are native to Twitter, hashtags are also popular on Instagram, Vine and other platforms.
 Hashtags are commonly used for events and conventions to help communicate with other attendees and inform others who are not at the event.
 Advertisers and PR professionals use hashtags to generate buzz for a business or product, hoping to get more people to join the conversation.

-Many of the legal marketers and lawyers we work with frequently ask us how they can grow the number of followers they have on Twitter.
+Many of the legal marketers and lawyers we work with frequently ask us how to grow the number of followers they have on Twitter.
 After all, you can write the most insightful and valuable piece of content, but if no one sees it, then the return on investment is minimal.
-Our advice to them is to use hashtags.
-Hashtags allow legal marketers to categorize their content so that their intended target audience can find it, read it and share it.
+Among the advice we offer to them is to use hashtags.
+Hashtags allow lawyers and legal marketers to categorize their content so that their intended target audience can find it, read it and share it.

-Using hashtags is a powerful technique for reaching people outside of an individual or firm’s personal or business networks because posts will then be seen by anyone who searches for that hashtag, even if he or she doesn’t follow your firm or organization.
-Being searchable and easy to find gives legal marketers a tremendous advantage in this chaotic and cluttered world.
+Using hashtags is a powerful technique for reaching people outside of an individual or firm’s personal or business networks because posts will then be seen by anyone who searches for that hashtag, even if he or she doesn’t follow you or your firm.
+Being searchable and easy to find gives you a tremendous advantage in this chaotic and cluttered world.
 Therefore, using the right hashtags is critical.
 Sometimes trusting intuition works, but despite the idiosyncratic nature of twitter, there are more empirically sound ways to go about it.

 As is often the case when it comes to social media, there are lots of choices about where to turn for help and more information.
 Below is a great list of tools for identifying and enhancing your firm’s use of hashtags: